ndugger-archive/MVC/readme.md

 MVC Server in io.js
 ===================

-This is just for learning, at least for now, anyways. **The server/ folder is the MVC 'library'**, and the rest is just a test app that utilizes it.
+This is just for learning, at least for now, anyways. **The server/ folder is the MVC 'framework'**, and the rest is just a test app that utilizes it.

-Modeled to be similar-ish to .NET MVC (as far as architecture goes), you will have 3 important folders:
+Modeled to be similar-ish to .NET MVC (as far as architecture goes), you will have 3 important 'main' folders:

 - **app/**
   - *routes.json*